 - Lenders who aren’t members of the ERC.

 - Providers who charge high interest rates.

-- Lenders who charge you very high repayments and who charge them early.
+- Lenders who charge very high repayments and who charge them early.

-- Equity release firms that give you large loan amounts before they even analyse your circumstances.
+- Equity release firms that give you large loan amounts before they even assess your circumstances.

 Find out more: Why You Should Be at Ease With Equity Release

 ERC members also have to abide by a strict code of conduct:

 - The borrower has a right to remain in the property for life until they pass away.

 - The borrower will be offered clear, concise paperwork that includes all setup costs and information on how changes in house values might affect the plan.

 - The consumer’s preferred representative steers any legal work.
 The borrower and their solicitor will sign a certificate stating that the plan has been clarified and all risks are understood.